cocmd/website/docs/configuration/include-and-exclude.md

 In the previous example, we prefixed the filename with an `_` underscore.
-As explained in the [Organizing matches](../../matches/organizing-matches) section, Espanso automatically loads all YAML files located in the `match` directory, **except the ones starting with an `_` underscore.**
+As explained in the [Organizing matches](../../matches/organizing-matches) section, Cocmd automatically loads all YAML files located in the `match` directory, **except the ones starting with an `_` underscore.**

-Therefore, we prefix the `_email.yml` filename with an underscore to prevent Espanso from loading that YAML file automatically.
+Therefore, we prefix the `_email.yml` filename with an underscore to prevent Cocmd from loading that YAML file automatically.
-If we hadn't done so, Espanso would enable the `email.yml` file for all applications.
+If we hadn't done so, Cocmd would enable the `email.yml` file for all applications.
 Instead, we want to enable it only on Chrome and Firefox.

 :::